Perinatal mortality: Perinatal mortality rate

 The PNMR refers to the number of perinatal deaths per 1,000 total births.
-It is usually reported on an annual basis.
+It is usually reported annually.
 It is a major marker to assess the quality of health care delivery.
-Comparisons between different rates may be hampered by varying definitions, registration bias, and differences in the underlying risks of the populations.
+Varying definitions, registration bias, and differences in the underlying risks of the populations may hamper comparisons between different rates.

 PNMRs vary widely and may be below 10 for certain developed countries and more than 10 times higher in developing countries.
 The WHO has not published contemporary data.

 Effects of neonatal nutrition on neonatal mortality

-Probiotic supplementation of preterm and low birthweight babies during their first month of life can reduce the risk of blood infections, bowel sickness and death in low- and middle-income settings.
+Probiotic supplementation of preterm and low birthweight babies during their first month of life can reduce the risk of blood infections, bowel sickness, and death in low- and middle-income settings.
 However, supplementing with Vitamin A does not reduce the risk of death and increases the risk of bulging fontanelle, which may cause brain damage.